Safety on Outings Policy

 (including lost or missing child)

-Both the children and myself love going on outings.
-During the mornings and during school holidays we often go to toddler groups, local parks, the library or shops, for walks along the canal, to Thorpe Park or Chessington, to Bockets Farm, The Lookout Discovery Centre and various other places of interest.
-Obviously my first priority is to keep children safe on outings and I always supervise children when we go out of my home.
-I undertake risk assessments for each venue or trip we go on.
+We all love going on outings.
+During the mornings and during school holidays we often go to toddler groups, local parks, the library or shops, to our residential home, for walks along the canal, to Bockets Farm, The Lookout Discovery Centre and various other places of interest.
+My priority is to keep children safe on outings and I always supervise children when I go out.
+I undertake risk assessments, which can be visual or written, for each venue or trip I go on.
 I teach the children about safety when we are out and about and tell them what to do if they become lost according to their age and stage of development.
-E.g. stay where they are, meet up at a certain place, use their mobile phone to summon help.
+E.g. stay where they are, meet up at a certain place or ask someone in authority for help (I can point these individuals out when we arrive at the venue – they would be members of staff).

 Procedure

-2. I carry out a trial run and full risk assessment of the proposed outing.
+2. I carry out a trial run (wherever possible) and full risk assessment of the proposed outing.

-4. I take essential records and equipment for each child on outings as necessary, including emergency telephone numbers, first-aid kit, changes of clothes, medication, water and snacks, nappies and a mobile phone.
+6. I take essential records and equipment for each child on outings as necessary, including emergency telephone numbers, first-aid kit, changes of clothes, medication, water and snacks, nappies and my mobile phone.

-1. Look for the child in the immediate vicinity whilst reassuring the other children with me.
+1. Look for the child in the immediate vicinity whilst reassuring the other children.

 2. Tell the police, provide a description and search the area.

-3. If a child goes missing in a public place e.g. a library, park, shop or shopping centre I will also alert staff and/or security staff.
+3. If a child goes missing in a public place e.g. a library, park, shop or shopping centre I will also alert staff and/or security.

-4. Contact the parents to explain the situation and to put them in contact with the relevant police contact.
+4. Contact the parents/carers to explain the situation and to put them in contact with the relevant police contact.

-5. If the child is found comfort them and check for injuries, contact the parents to let them know and give relevant details.
+5. When the child is found, comfort them and check for injuries, contact the parents to let them know and give relevant details.

 6. Advise Ofsted in writing including all the relevant details of the situation and its outcome.

-7. The other children in my care will be kept with me and reassured.
+7. The other children in our care will be kept with me and reassured.

-8. Document the incident in my accident/incident folder and get parents to sign sending home a copy with them.
+8. Document the incident in my accident/incident folder and ask parents to sign sending home a copy with them.

 9. Undertake a risk assessment of the situation to prevent this from happening again.